 In this lecture we will discuss the role of statistics in the “primary” and “secondary” analysis of DNA sequencing data.
 By these we mean the process of turning the raw signal of the sequencing instrument to sequence reads, and the process of aligning and assembling the reads to detect variations from the reference genome.
 We will see that statistical ideas have been pivotal in every step in the development of successful analysis methodologies.
 After presenting examples from previous and current generations of sequencing technologies, we will briefly examine some new statistical challenges posted by emerging (third generation) sequencing technologies.

-Professor Wing Hung Wong
+Prof. Wing Hung Wong

 Stephen R. Pierce Family Goldman Sachs Professor